lucasgabmoreno/inkustrator/README.md

 3. Close Inkscape<br>
 4. Download last zip Inkustrator release and past content into configuration folder.

-## ⚙ Ubuntu/Debian or derivatives

-Use this all in one installer instead.

 ## Credits
 * [Inkscape](https://inkscape.org/)
 * [Diolinux PhotGIMP](https://github.com/Diolinux/PhotoGIMP) project